Are Tooth Brushing Habits Tied to Heart Health?

 While we might not like to think about it, our mouths are filled with bacteria, some helpful and some harmful.
 Sometimes harmful bacteria can lead to gum infection, gum inflammation and tooth decay.
 These problems, although localized to the mouth, may affect other organ systems, including your heart and blood vessels.

-Last week, new research was presented at the American Heart Association’s Annual Scientific Sessions in Chicago.
+In 2018, a research study was presented at the American Heart Association’s Annual Scientific Sessions in Chicago.
 The findings suggested that brushing your teeth for at least two minutes and at least twice a day was associated with a lower risk of heart attack, heart failure, or stroke.
 In fact, the risk was reduced by more than 30 percent when compared to brushing less often and for less time.